 Van Doren took the design inspiration from the boat shoe's silhouette, which was Van Doren's product from his old company before Vans.
 Although made for skateboarding, most 70s skaters didn't take on the pair due to its tendency to get looser after some time.
 However, many surfers loved it and would wear it after their sessions in the ocean.

 The iconic pattern of the sneaker then acquired massive popularity internationally as it was featured on the 1982 movie, “Fast Times at Ridgemont High” and worn by Sean Penn’s character, Jeff Spicoli.
 The recognition has led the shoe to be one of the brand’s most iconic silhouettes, and the design itself became synonymous with the brand.

-The Vans Slip-On became one of the most predominant silhouettes of the brand and had garnered a broad fan base among different subcultures.
+The movie also introduced the shoe to a whole new generation and made the checkerboard print famous.
+The Vans Slip-On became one of the most predominant silhouettes of the brand and had garnered a broad fan base among different subcultures from the skateboarding community to rock bands.
 It continues to be everyone’s go-to sneakers until the newest generations of youngsters.

-Vans offers unlimited variations of the Slip-On from colorways to material iterations as well as subtle changes on its original design.
+Vans also offer unlimited variations of the Slip-On from colorways to material iterations as well as subtle changes on its original design.
 Its timeless style truly lives up to its reputation of being a true classic and will stay as it is for more generations to come.

 - Canvas material covers the upper construction of the Vans Slip-On Platform.

-- Platform height of the sneaker is 1 ¼ inches in size5 US.
+- Platform height of the sneaker is one ¼ inch in size 5 US.

-- The shoe displays elastic side accents and a padded collar.
+- The Vans Slip-on Platform shoe displays elastic side accents and a padded collar.